-Click through for instructions!
+Click through for more photos & full instructions!

-Click through for instructions!
+Click through for instructions…

-Click through for materials & instructions!
+Click through for more details!

 How do you make a Halloween treat even better?
 By disguising it as a bat.
 It’s like a costume for candy!
 I used candy I put in cellophane bags, but save yourself some time and use some pre-packaged, bite-size treats.
 (PS – More Halloween ideas here!)